 As a working mom, I know that my ultimate help comes from my Heavenly Father.
 I am always learning how to totally lean on him and allow show me how to be a great wife, mom, and employee.
 His strength enables me to do what I love and His instructions guide me when I need to shift my focus and priorities.
 (Mom Worth Imitating)

 I believe that all the things mentioned in this post could be applied to all moms whether they work inside or outside the home.
 We all need wisdom, grace, support, and help when it comes to raising our children.
-My prayer for all moms is that we accept His grace to be the moms we need for our children, let go of the temptation to compare our lives to others, and love our babies!
+My prayer and encouragement for all Christian working moms is that we accept His grace to be the moms we need for our children, let go of the temptation to compare our lives to others, and love our babies!
 Be encouraged.

 According to the U.S. Department of Labor, almost half of the families in the nation have both parents working.
 This means the amount of working moms and stay at home moms are equal.
 I really enjoy hearing the perspective of other moms and how they live our their faith, motherhood, and calling from different perspectives.
 Let’s pray for and uplift one another.
 Also see: Encouragement from a Foster Mom and Encouragement from a Mom with Anxiety